 Additionally, after granting consent to someone or an entity, the owner of such data may withdraw his or her consent at any time.
 The withdrawal of consent shall be as easy as giving consent unless there is a restriction of the withdrawal of consent by law or the contract which gives benefits to the data owner.

-Currently, there are 6 events that the Act is not applicable for;
+Currently, there are 6 circumstances for which the PDPA is not applicable: